hashcloak/Meson/docs/docs/docs.md

 [Logging]
   Disable = false # Enables logging
   Level = "DEBUG" # Log level.
-Possible values are: ERROR, WARNING, NOTICE, INFO, DEBUG File = "" # No file name output logs to stdout
+Possible values are: ERROR, WARNING, NOTICE, INFO, DEBUG File = "" # No file name means the logs are displayed in stdout

 [UpstreamProxy]
   Type = "none" # Proxy to connect to before connecting to mixnet